runeksvendsen/bachelor-thesis/chapters/TMP_Pre.md

 ### Compliance rule examples

-In this section six different compliance rules are presented (REF: [David's rules](#a.1)).
+In this section, six different compliance rules are presented.
 Common to all rules is that a position has one or more properties.
-A property is identified by a name — such as *value*, *issuer*, and *security type* — and an associated value.
+A property is identified by a name — e.g. *value*, *issuer*, or *security type* — and an associated value — e.g., respectively, $1000.50$, `"Tesla"`, and `"Bond"`.

 #### Rule I